aary/sharp/README.md

 All the components included in this library will work right out of the box with no external dependencies like boost.
 Only the C++ standard library is needed.
-Only 2 things need to be kept in mind while compiling
+However the following should be followed when compiling code

 * Compilation with C++14 or above is a strict requirement.